kroppheather/synthesis_database/n_model/read_me.md

 #### _This model focuses only on n factors (for summer and winter seperately) with common vegetation data.
 It is a good start at looking at patterns with N factor and vegetation, but it excludes a lot of sites.
 A better way of incorporating vegetation is needed.
 It is being used for preliminary data analysis for AGU but more sophisticated vegetation metrics are needed to incorporate more types of data._

 _Commits: 7ca9ebf-present_

+_Note: branch vege_fixedE looks only at fixed effects and removes year random effect to see if it is causing covergence issues_